ramyardaneshgar/THM-Hashing-Crypto101/README.md

 ## **Task 6 – Hashing for Integrity Checking**

 ### File Integrity:
-I validated that cryptographic hashes (e.g., SHA1, SHA256) are used to confirm file integrity.
+I validated that cryptographic hashes (SHA1, SHA256) are used to confirm file integrity.
 I computed hashes using:

 ```bash
 sha1sum kali-2019.4-amd64.iso